 Undergraduate TAs work an average of 10 - 15 hours per week.
 A typical teaching assignment consists of one or two 50-minute recitation, one 3-hour lab, one help center hour, and one 60-minute staff meeting per week.
 Teaching assistants are paid on an hourly basis for preparing for class, proctoring, and grading (of exams, lab reports, homework assignments, and quizzes).
 Most of the general chemistry classes have evening exams, so exam proctoring and grading usually takes place in the evening (6 PM to midnight).

-New undergraduate teaching assistants are required to attend TA training from August 8th through August 17th - again the pay would be $11 per hour and prior to the start of school, the hours are likely to be around 30 - 40 hours per week.
+New undergraduate teaching assistants are required to attend TA training from August 14th to August 23rd - again the pay would be $11 per hour and prior to the start of school, the hours are likely to be around 30 - 40 hours per week.

 This is great experience for undergraduates; teaching is an excellent way to really learn chemistry well and looks very good on applications for employment and graduate school.
 This is also a good way to get to know our chemistry faculty well and to gain references.